Foundation or Concrete Problems in the Industrial District of Seattle

 A home that is built on a well-graded lot, where rain water is encouraged to drain away from the house, and a house that has a strong rain gutter system is in a better position to handle these situations than a house which does not have good lot grading or proper gutters.

 Another big factor in determining potential foundation issues is the makeup of the soil the house sits on.
 There are certain types of soil which trap more moisture than other soils do.
-In most of King County, we are pretty fortunate, most of our soil consistency is classified as only mildly absorbent.
+In most of King County, folks are pretty fortunate, most of the local soil consistency is classified as only mildly absorbent.

 Even something as seemingly innocent as having a large tree close to your house can create a problem.
 The roots of a big tree can grow underneath a house, push up against the concrete and even draw too much water out of the soil during our warm, dry summer months, making the soil under the home too dry.